kw7oe/kw7oe.github.io/content/posts/blue-green-deployment.md

 ## Deploying new blue and green version

+That's not the end yet.
+We just cover the initial deployment part so far _(the first two deployments)_.
+Next up, we need to deployed new version for both `blue` and `green` copy of our application.

+The main difference between the subsequent and the initial deployment is is that we need to stop our running application before we start the newer version.
+The script and process is fairly similar to [the script to deploy new release in our previous blog post]({{< ref "deploying-elixir-phoenix-release-to-production.md#2-add-script-to-deploy-new-release" >}})

 - Stop application and start new one

 ## Glue it all together with script